kdbchau/Beloniformes-Opsin/README.md

 ## 8.1.
 Random-Sites and FUBAR
 Random-sites models (M0, M1a, M2a, M3, M7, M8, and M8a) was used to assess positive selection for each group.
 Our data has five groups being assessed.
 Species belonging to each group were extracted from each cone opsin and run individually.
 For example, out of 38  beloniforms, 10 are freshwater and 28 are marine - so each cone opsin was split into two MSAs (each with their own mini newick tree file) for freshwater and marine.

-There was an alignment and tree (generated in Mesquite which allows you to remove taxa and recreate the tree) for: freshwater, marine, piscivores, zooplanktivores, and herbivores.
+There was an alignment and tree (generated in Mesquite which allows one to remove taxa and recreate the tree) for: freshwater, marine, piscivores, zooplanktivores, and herbivores.

 Positive selection is determined when M2a vs. M1a is significant, M8 vs. M7 was significant, as well as M8 vs. M8a was significant.
 For a full explanation on testing positive selection using these models, see [Yang 2007](https://academic.oup.com/mbe/article/24/8/1586/1103731).
 Model M3 vs. M0 just assesses variation for three site classes.